raoulg/MADS-MachineLearning-course/README.md

 --------

 The `.lefthook.yml` file is used by [lefthook](https://github.com/evilmartians/lefthook), and lints & cleans the code before I commit it.
-Because as a student you probably dont commit things, you can ignore it.
+Because, as a student you probably dont commit things, you can ignore it.

 I have separated the management of datasets and the trainingloop code.
 You will find them as dependencies in the project:
 - https://github.com/raoulg/mads_datasets